pauleone/caster_scraper/README.md

   - **Column C**: Product URL
   - **Column D**: Optional CSS selector for the price New price columns are added automatically to the right of the existing data.
 - **Error Log** – Receives a timestamped list of any scraping issues.
-Each entry now records the HTTP status code, the selector used, and a short HTML snippet alongside the URL and error message.
+Each entry now records the HTTP status code, the selector used, the method that located the price (such as proxy or semantic scan), and a short HTML snippet alongside the URL and error message.

 Set the spreadsheet and tab names using environment variables if they differ from the defaults: